Caverns, Waterfalls, National Parks: The Most Beautiful Places to Visit in Tennessee

 Tucked in the foothills of the Smoky Mountains, The Lost Sea is the nation’s largest underground lake at almost five acres.
-Beautiful subterranean features such as stalactites, stalagmites, and delicate crystal anthodites are visible as part of glass-bottom boat tours called The Lost Sea Adventure, a great way to get cool for an hour or so on a hot summer day.
+Beautiful subterranean features such as stalactites, stalagmites, and delicate crystal anthodites are visible as part of glass-bottom boat tours called the Lost Sea Adventure, a great way to get cool for an hour or so on a hot summer day.
 Wild cave tours are also available for more intrepid spelunkers who want to go even deeper into the cavern.

 Sometimes the valley can be just as beautiful as the mountains, and Cades Coves at the foothills of the Smokies is an excellent example.
-An 11-mile one-way loop circles the cove offering the opportunity to enjoy the natural beauty and abundant wildlife of the verdant valley without ever leaving the comfort of your car.
+An 11-mile one way loop circles the cove offering the opportunity to enjoy the natural beauty and abundant wildlife of the verdant valley without ever leaving the comfort of your car.
 There are also some cool historical sites along the loop, including three churches, a working grist mill and other restored centuries-old structures.
 Grab a self-guided tour booklet at the entrance and take a drive through history.